Ahhh, food throwing. It’s like the ultimate test of your patience…can you keep your cool? Can you? Can you?

 There is always the possibility that your baby/toddler throws food simply because they don’t like it.
 Possibly the taste, texture or even the size of the food could be major turn-offs.
 I would suggest getting a bowl or plate (suction is best to limit knocking it over or throwing it) and calling it a “not right now” or “no, thank you” bowl.
 You can redirect your baby’s throw by pointing to the bowl and saying “You don’t want this now?
 Ok, put it in the not right now bowl” or “Ok put it in the no thank you bowl!”.
 This will be for any foods your baby does not like or feel like trying at the moment.
 This will teach them that it is okay if they do not like or want to eat a certain food, but regardless does not belong on the floor.
 You will often find that even though they put something in this bowl once before, they may go back for it to eat it after a while!

-If your baby/toddler is very young and your aren’t sure if they will understand through verbal words only, you can be quick to guide their hand into the bowl as soon as you see they are about to throw it and keep repeating the words.
+If your baby/toddler is very young and you aren’t sure if they’ll understand through verbal words only, you can be quick to guide their hand into the bowl as soon as you see they are about to throw it and keep repeating the words.
 They will learn much more quickly through actions paired with words vs. words alone.
 Which brings me to my next point.

-If your little one throws food after implementing the above strategies for more than 2-3 times in a meal, simply take the food (and bowl, cup, utensils) away and end mealtime.
-You can indicate to your baby that throwing food means mealtime is over – literally – say “Ok you don’t want to eat anymore.
+If your little one throws food after implementing the above strategies for more than 2-3 times in a meal (max!!), simply take the food (and bowl, cup, utensils) away and end mealtime.
+You should indicate to your baby that throwing food means mealtime is over – literally – say “Ok you’ve shown me you don’t want to eat anymore.
 Mealtime is all done!”.
 Again, be confident in this decision.
 The more you show you’re unsure and hesitant of it, the more they’ll realize…there’s not a firm boundary here.
 Mom or Dad is unsure.
 That makes them feel less confident in your ability to parent, and so they’ll try to take over more.

 Your baby will soon realize after the first few times that the result of their action is that mealtime will be over and normally the behaviour will then come to a halt.
 Yes, you may get a tantrum once or twice, but the key here is being consistent for this to work and knowing that your baby will not starve by ending mealtime early once or twice.
-Be sure to keep in mind that if you are taking your babies food away due to throwing, you may have to compensate with a larger snack later on if they didn’t eat enough.
+Be sure to keep in mind that if you are taking your baby’s food away due to throwing, you may have to compensate with a larger snack later on if they didn’t eat enough.
 No biggie.
 If you find they get crazy hangry and can’t last until the next scheduled snack time, you can always re-offer the meal 30-45 min. later after ending the first meal.
 The key is you want to make it feel like a new event.
 Do NOT let them feel like you went back on your word from before.
 Do something different for half an hour at least, separate the two events, and pretend it’s just snack time like usual.